 For most vegans, the introduction of Beyond Burgers represents a clear demarcation—of life before, when veggie burgers tasted like wax, and after, when they were not only exciting to eat, but delicious enough to share with your omnivorous friends.

 The Beyond Meat brand, founded in 2009 and entering the retail market in 2012, had a quick and early success—through big investors including Bill Gates, high-profile partnerships with outlets from Dunkin’ to KFC, and a first day of trading in 2019 that saw its shares soar by 163%.
-Plant-based eating, it seemed, was finally having an unbreakable mainstream streak of success.
+Plant-based eating, it seemed, was finally having an unbreakable mainstream streak of progress.

 But it would not last, due, at least in part, to a 2019 campaign mounted by the Center for Consumer Freedom, a project of lobbyist Richard Berman, who had previously taken aim at the Humane Society and Mothers Against Drunk Driving.
-The campaign was funded by “restaurants, food companies and thousands of individual consumers,” many of which remained anonymous, according to the CCF website.
+The campaign was funded by “restaurants, food companies, and thousands of individual consumers,” many of which remained anonymous, according to the CCF website.

 The campaign used prominent TV spots and full-page ads in the New York Times and Wall Street Journal to ask, “What’s hiding in your plant-based meat?” in an aim to paint plant-based burgers and sausages as unhealthier than beef and pork.